 Present participants with the question “Why do I maintain good physical health?”

-Provide participants with a diagram of vertically aligned boxes that begin at the bottom of the page and are connected by upward arrows labeled Why? (see Freitas et al., 2004).
-The box at the very bottom of the diagram should be filled in with the statement “Maintain good physical health”
+Provide participants with a diagram of vertically aligned boxes that begin at the bottom of the page and are connected by upward arrows labeled Why?2 The box at the very bottom of the diagram should be filled in with the statement “Maintain good physical health.”

 Instruct participants to insert a response in the box immediately above the bottom box, answering the question of why they would maintain good physical health.

 After inserting their first answer, they should insert a second answer in the box immediately above the box they had just completed, answering the question why they would engage in their initial response.
-For example, a participant might have answered the question, “Why do I maintain good physical health?” by writing, “To do well in school.”
-The diagram would then prompt them to ask themselves, “Why do I want to do well in school?”, to which they would provide a response in the box immediately above the one they had just filled in.
+For example, a participant might have answered the question, “Why do I maintain good physical health?” by writing, “To do well in school” The diagram would then prompt them to ask themselves, “Why do I want to do well in school?”, to which they would provide a response in the box immediately above the one they had just filled in.

 Participants should provide four responses in this manner.